-APPENDIX C - WAIVER REQUESTS FOR 1.
-FOREIGN ENTITY PARTICIPATION; AND 2.
-FOREIGN WORK
+APPENDIX C - WAIVER REQUESTS AND APPROVAL PROCESSES: 1.
+FOREIGN ENTITY PARTICIPATION AS THE PRIME RECIPIENT; AND 2.
+PERFORMANCE OF WORK IN THE UNITED STATES (FOREIGN WORK WAIVER)

-1. Waiver for Foreign Entity Participation
+1. Waiver for Foreign Entity Participation as the Prime Recipient

-For projects selected under this FOA, all recipients and subrecipients must be organized, chartered or incorporated (or otherwise formed) under the laws of a state or territory of the United States; have majority domestic ownership and control; and have a physical location for business operations in the United States.
+As set forth in Section III.A., all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a state or territory of the United States and have a physical location for business operations in the United States.
 To request a waiver of this requirement, an applicant must submit an explicit waiver request in the Full Application.